JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 ## For Technical Interview

-I have been through technical interviews, and I have some tips that I think are useful for those who are preparing for technical interviews.
+I have been through some technical interviews, and most of the time, as long as you have a good foundation in ML/AI, you should be fine.
+I have some additional tips that I think are useful for those who are preparing for technical interviews:
 - Practice Leetcode and other coding platforms - Surprisingly, this is still used even for ML research roles, so it is still important to be comfortable with it.
 But I do not recommend spending too much time on it, as it is not the main focus of AI research.
+Sometimes, you also need to implement ML algorithms from scratch, so it is good to be comfortable with it.
+- Review Math, Statistics and Probability - This is the heart of AI, so it is important to be comfortable with it.
+You probably won't be asked to calculate probabilities or statistical values, but understanding the concepts is crucial.
 - Review basics of ML and AI - This is a must, as it is the foundation of AI research.
-- Review Statistics and Probability - One time I fumbled an interview just because I forgot some statistical concepts.
-It is important to be comfortable with this.
+You should not only memorize algorithms and techniques, but also understand the concepts and the why behind it.
+(Example: Why do we need to normalize the data?
+Why do we need to add L2 regularization?
+Why MSE loss is used?)
+- Prepare to share your projects as past experiences - In almost every interview of mine, I was asked to share my projects or past experiences and explain the details.
+If you don't have one, try to create one, it does not have to be super innovate or new, but try to avoid copying from others.
+The first time I got an internship, I was asked about my personal [Mario RL](https://github.com/JvThunder/mario-rl) and that really impressed them.
+It is important to be able to talk about your projects and share your learnings.
+Make it clear on what you have done and what you have learned.
+Make sure you don't look like you are only *vibe coding* and not able to explain your project at all, and try to review the details of the project.

 ## Other General Tips